bdorney/CMS_GEM_Analysis_Framework/README.txt

             g2D_<name>_<Observable>_AllEta_<hvPoint>

         Where the "name," "Observable," and "hvPoint" are as above.

+        Inside the "Summary" TDirectory you will find TCanvas objects whose TNames follow the form:

+            canv_<name>_<Observable>

+        Where: "name" is as given above and "Observable" is from the set {EffGainAvg, PDAvg}.
+Additionally you will find a set of TGraphError objects whose TNames follow the form:

+            g_<name>_<Observable>

+Where: "name" is as given above and "Observable" is from the set {EffGainAvg, EffGainMax, EffGainMin, PDAvg, PDMax, and PDMin}.
+The error bars depicted on EffGainAvg and PDAvg

         # 4.f.vi Output ROOT File - Efficiency Map
         # --------------------------------------------------------